mhcrnl/ogcalc/doc/ogcalc.rst

 \function{gtk\_spin\_button\_new} creates a new \class{GtkSpinButton},
 and associates it with \variable{adjustment}.
-The second and third arguments set the ``climb rate'' (rate of change when the spin buttons are pressed) and the number of decimal places to display.
+The second and third arguments set the "climb rate" (rate of change when the spin buttons are pressed) and the number of decimal places to display.

 Finally, \function{gtk\_spin\_button\_set\_numeric} is used to ensure